nanoc/nanoc.app/content/about.md

 * integration with various deployment mechanisms
 * ability to run pre-deployment checks

-Some of the sites built with nanoc include the <a href="https://developer.github.com/">GitHub Developer site</a>, the <a href="http://www.dadt.com/uglybetty/">Ugly Betty site</a> and the <a href="http://guides.spreecommerce.com/api/">Spree Commerce API site</a>.
+Some of the sites built with Nanoc include the <a href="https://developer.github.com/">GitHub Developer site</a>, the <a href="http://www.dadt.com/uglybetty/">Ugly Betty site</a> and the <a href="http://guides.spreecommerce.com/api/">Spree Commerce API site</a>.

-Programmability combined with free-form metadata is what makes nanoc flexible.
+Programmability combined with free-form metadata is what makes Nanoc flexible.
 It is agnostic to what content you provide; with metadata you can turn pages into articles, chapters, review, recipes and more, and have them processed in specialised ways.
-Nothing in nanoc is predefined, so it gives the power to build sites that meet their goals perfectly.
+Nothing in Nanoc is predefined, so it gives the power to build sites that meet their goals perfectly.

 Similar projects
 ----------------

 There are several static-site generators floating around.
-Some of them are like nanoc, and some of them aren’t similar at all.
-If nanoc doesn’t fulfill your needs, check out [this list of static-site generators](http://staticsitegenerators.net/).
+Some of them are like Nanoc, and some of them aren’t similar at all.
+If Nanoc doesn’t fulfill your needs, check out [this list of static-site generators](http://staticsitegenerators.net/).